Enbridge Inc. (ENB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Enbridge Inc. (ENB) is $43.50, which is $7.93 above the current market price.
-The public float for ENB is 2.02B, and currently, short sellers hold a 3.15% ratio of that floaft.
-The average trading volume of ENB on May 19, 2023 was 3.57M shares.
+The public float for ENB is 2.02B, and at present, short sellers hold a 3.15% of that float.
+The average trading volume of ENB on May 24, 2023 was 3.52M shares.

 ENB’s Market Performance